 Our biodefense product candidates face significant competition for United States government funding for both development and procurement of medical countermeasures for biological, chemical and nuclear threats, diagnostic testing systems and other emergency preparedness countermeasures.
-Competitors include (but are not limited to) Crucell Holland BV, Janssen Pharmaceuticals, Integrated Biotherapeutics, Okarios, GlaxoSmithKline, Profectus BioSciences, SIGA Technologies, Sarepta Therapeutics, Acambis, Bavarian Nordic, Mapp BioPharmaceutical, and Novartis.
-Academic institutions, government agencies, private research organizations and public research organizations are also conducting research and filing patents toward commercialization of products.
+Public and private biopharmaceutical companies, academic institutions, government agencies, private research organizations and public research organizations are conducting research and filing patents toward commercialization of products.
 In addition, we may not be able to compete effectively if our product candidates do not satisfy government procurement requirements with respect to biodefense products.

-Our products may not be accepted in the marketplace; therefore, we may not be able to generate significant revenue, if any.
+Our future products, if any, may not be accepted in the marketplace; therefore, we may not be able to generate significant revenue, or any revenue.

-Even if the HyperAcute product candidates, indoximod, NLG-919 or any of our other potential products are approved for sale, physicians and the medical community may not ultimately use them or may use them only in applications more restricted than we expect.
+Even if the HyperAcute product candidates, indoximod, NLG919 or any of our other potential products are approved for sale, physicians and the medical community may not ultimately use them or may use them only in applications more restricted than we expect.
 Our products, if successfully developed, will compete with a number of traditional products and immunotherapies manufactured and marketed by major pharmaceutical and other biotechnology companies.
 Our products will also compete with new products currently under development by such companies and others.
 Physicians will prescribe a product only if they determine, based on experience, clinical data, side effect profiles and other factors, that it is beneficial as compared to other products currently in use.
 Many other factors influence the adoption of new products, including marketing and distribution restrictions, course of treatment, adverse publicity, product pricing, the views of thought leaders in the medical community and reimbursement by government and private third party payors.